I was surprised and honoured to be nominated for the Mystery Blogger Award by Julie from Dark Blue Journal

 In South Turkmenistan, the country’s capital city, Ashgabat is a strange, impressive and confusing place.
 When you travel to South Turkmenistan, the first odd thing you’ll notice is the absolutely mad licensing rules for cars that carry passengers for hire.
 Cars are either licensed to drive passengers in the capital city or in the rest of the country, not both.
 Cars licenced to carry passengers in the rest of Turkmenistan cannot enter Ashgabat with their passengers.
 Because of this, there is a change-over station about 15 kilometres outside of the city.
 Country taxis drop passengers off there and city taxis can pick them up.
 I presume they have the same rules for intercity buses, as the Ashgabat bus station is relatively close to the change-over station.

-First Impressions of the South Turkmenistan Capital, Ashgabat (Aşgabat)
+Travel South Turkmenistan – First Impressions of the Capital, Ashgabat (Aşgabat)

 As I had entered the city from northern Turkmenistan, the first thing I saw was the Ashgabat International Airport.
 Someone was definitely trying to make a big impression there.
 It was like the city was going all-out for some gala show.
 There were massive statues and fountains of water shooting high into the air.
 I was, unfortunately, unable to capture the grandness of it all from the car, so you’ll just have to imagine.

 As I moved further into Ashgabat, I realised that every building was white.
 Every single one.
 They all looked fairly new as well.
 Once the novelty of seeing shiny, new, white buildings everywhere wore off, it seemed that the Turkmenistan capital had no soul.
 It was almost like Ashgabat was the unpopular kid who had suddenly become popular and was trying too hard to impress, but offered nothing of real value.

 Furthermore, it seemed that all the cars and buses in Ashgabat were either white or grey.
 I heard a rumour that it was illegal to own black cars in the city.
 I can’t really confirm if it’s true or not, but I can say for sure that I didn’t see one single black car during my time there.
 Only grey and white cars.